armhf16/qcoin/README.md

 ## What is Qcoin?

-Qcoin is just a fun fork form Qcoin
+Qcoin is just a fun fork form Litecoin

 ## Specifications